 You can leave the study at any point and the decision to do so will not affect the treatment you receive from your GP or nurse.
 We would still like to use the data you have already provided, as this will be invaluable to our research.
-If you have any objection to this, please let us know.
+If you have any objection to this, please let us know by contacting us on the details below.